Jump To the Part You Need

 Due to these changes, OEM companies must adjust their logistics management to fulfill orders and quickly ship items through reliable courier services will assure orders are received on time.
 The overall costs for transporting items including courier and shipping services must also be kept at a minimum to keep the business feasible.

 You would not want to increase transportation expenses because this factor would impact overall costs of product manufacturing negatively.
-Delivery time and as well as keeping products safe and undamaged during loading and transportation are always major concerns for logistics management of packaging companies.
+Delivery time and as well as keeping products safe and undamaged during loading and transportation are always major concerns for logistics management of custom retail packaging companies.